-Temperatures are rising across the country and many cities are feeling the heat of 100 degress or more.
+Temperatures are rising across the country and many cities are feeling the heat of 100 degrees or more.

 Did you know extreme heat causes more deaths than hurricanes, tornadoes, floods and earthquakes, combined?
 Heat related illnesses occur when the body is not able to compensate and properly cool itself.
 The great news is, extreme heat is preventable by following a few tips: